Domestic travel, airline hubs the latest hit as coronavirus restrictions tighten

 Emirates, one of the world’s biggest long-haul airlines, said on Sunday it would stop nearly all passenger flights this week and cut staff wages by as much as half because of the coronavirus impact on travel demand.

+Taiwan announced similar transit restrictions which will hit the business of China Airlines Ltd (2610.TW) and EVA Airways Corp (2618.TW), which have in recent years marketed Taipei as a convenient and affordable transit airport, competing with Hong Kong and Singapore.

+In Hong Kong, Cathay Pacific Airways Ltd (0293.HK) has cut its passenger capacity by 96% in April and May as government curbs make travel more difficult.

-In the southern hemisphere, Qantas Airways Ltd, Virgin Australia Holdings Ltd and Air New Zealand Ltd said they were re-examining their domestic schedules after their governments advised against non-essential domestic travel.
+In the southern hemisphere, Qantas Airways Ltd (QAN.AX), Virgin Australia Holdings Ltd (VAH.AX) and Air New Zealand Ltd (AIR.NZ) said they were re-examining their domestic schedules after their governments advised against non-essential domestic travel.

 Some Australian states and territories are now requiring arrivals from other states to self-isolate for 14 days.

+Regional Express Holdings Ltd (REX) (REX.AX), which serves remote Australian towns, said it would shut all operations except some subsidised routes in Queensland state from April 6 unless governments quickly expressed a willingness to underwrite its losses.

+“Failure to achieve any traction in this regard will see regional communities lose their air services for many months ahead and even after this is all over, we are afraid that some of the more marginal communities will no longer have an air service,” REX Deputy Chairman John Sharp said in a statement.

-Australia’s largest airport operator, Sydney Airport Holdings Pty Ltd, said on Monday it was looking to lower its capital spending from its previous forecast of A$350-A$450 million ($200-257 million) to focus only on critical projects due to the fall in traffic.
+Australia’s largest airport operator, Sydney Airport Holdings Pty Ltd (SYD.AX), said on Monday it was looking to lower its capital spending from its previous forecast of A$350-A$450 million ($200-257 million) to focus only on critical projects due to the fall in traffic.

-Singapore Airlines Ltd, which lacks a domestic market, had been planning to halve its international capacity before the city-state’s government on Sunday banned short-term visitors from transiting or entering the country.

-“We are assessing the impact of this announcement on our operations and will make the necessary adjustments to our services,” Singapore Airlines said in a statement.

 In mainland China, which was hit first by the coronavirus outbreak, domestic capacity has been rising as some internal restrictions are loosened but there are concerns that passengers on international flights could re-import the virus.

-China’s aviation regulator said on Sunday that all international flights due to arrive in Beijing would be diverted to other airports as their first port of entry beginning on Monday, as the country steps up measures to battle the coronavirus. ($1 = 1.7483 Australian dollars) (Reporting by Jamie Freed; additional reporting by Alexander Cornwell in Dubai, Stella Qiu in Beijing, Ben Blanchard in Taipei; Editing by Lincoln Feast.)
+China’s aviation regulator said all international flights due to arrive in Beijing would be diverted to other airports as their first port of entry beginning on Monday, as the country steps up measures to battle the coronavirus.

+More than 570,000 flights to, from and within China alone were cancelled from Jan.
+1-March 16, according to Cirium, a flight data provider.

+Reporting by Jamie Freed; additional reporting by Alexander Cornwell in Dubai, Stella Qiu in Beijing, Ben Blanchard in Taipei; Editing by Lincoln Feast.